 On average a car is damaged by a pothole every 11 minutes.
-Lack of funding from the government is forcing councils to resort to reactive maintenance; however, potholes are just the effects of a deeper underlying problem which is not being addressed proactively.
+Lack of funding from the government is forcing councils to resort to reactive maintenance instead of dealing with potholes; however, potholes are just the effects of a deeper underlying problem which is not being addressed proactively.

 What damage can potholes cause?

 It is strongly advised to avoid potholes where possible, even hitting a pothole at a low speed can cause damage to tyres, wheel bearings and the steering alignment.
 Hitting a pothole at a high speed can cause severe damage and puts you at risk of losing control of your vehicle.

 Remember it is incredibly important to check your tyres after hitting a pothole when it is safe to do so.
 Also worth remembering is that any damage caused may not be apparent straight away.

 How to avoid damage when dealing with potholes

 Sometimes it is simply impossible to avoid a pothole, so below are some tips on how to reduce any damage that may be caused should you be unlucky enough to hit one.

 - Check your tyre pressures regularly.
 Under or over inflated tyres can not only cause more damage but affect your cars handling (not to mention fuel economy!).

 - Be cautious when it comes to puddles.
 That innocent looking puddle may be hiding a sneaky pothole.